Time management strategies for remote workers

 To work your time into an effective schedule, you first need to understand how you actually use it.
 In the first instance, time tracking helps you understand how long different tasks take, so you can protect the right amount of time for different pieces of work across your week.

 In the second, it helps highlight inefficiencies and distractions, so you can continually improve your processes.
-It’s also essential for maintaining healthy work patterns – showing you how many hours you work each day, so you can offset any imbalances and protect yourself from burnout.
+It’s also essential for maintaining healthy work patterns – showing you how many hours you work each day, so you can offset any imbalances and protect yourself from employee burnout.

 Approximately 40% of people feel schedule flexibility is the biggest benefit of remote work – but you still need some form of routine to reap the benefits of that.
 Set consistent core hours for your work, including dedicated availability hours so colleagues know when to contact you and expect a response.